Join the thousands of parents already raising smarter, happier babies with our online baby classes: The Active Babies Smart Kids series. Click here.

 - Learning about space and time – how far away is that toy and how long will it take me to get there?

 - Integrating primitive reflexes, essential for future coordination and learning.
-Watch our free online video on primitive reflexes and the role they play in your baby’s development here.
+Access our online video on primitive reflexes and the role they play in your baby’s development here.

 Once our babies lift their tummies off the floor and set forth on the voyage of discovery on hands and knees, they have reached the next level of brain development.
 At approximately the same time, they begin to sit themselves up, pull to standing and cruise around the furniture.